2025/26

 £4.00 (68 pp / 45.5 net / S)

-Among the features included in each issue is ‘Get With the Programme’ – which extends the retro theme by turning the spotlight on those programmes referenced by the cover designs.
-Each article provides plenty of information on the issues from the seasons covered, including the number of programmes produced and the key features that were included.
+Among the regular features is Get With the Programme, which extends the retro theme by spotlighting the issues referenced in the cover designs.
+Each article provides detailed information on the seasons covered, including the number of programmes produced and their key features.

-Other historical features include ‘Hello… Goodbye’, which looks at the circumstances surrounding the arrival and departure from the club of one past player.
-Chairman Paul Barber’s column returns, once more offering an interesting insight into matters on and off the field, providing a welcome point of communication and transparency for supporters.
-There is a also a four-page interview with a first-team player.
+Other historical content includes Hello… Goodbye, which explores the circumstances surrounding the arrival and departure of a former player.
+Chairman Paul Barber’s column returns, once again offering insight into matters on and off the pitch, and providing a welcome line of communication with supporters.
+There is also a four-page interview with a first-team player.

-Opposition coverage is rather limited.
-An introductory article sets the scene with information on the visiting club’s form and outlook, before ‘Four to Watch’ profiles key players from the opposition ranks.
-There are also notes on previous meetings between Albion and their opponents, as well as a profile of a player who turned out for both clubs.
-Perhaps most useful is ‘The Opposing View’, which offers the thoughts of someone writing from the perspective of the visitors.
+Opposition coverage is relatively limited.
+An introductory article sets the scene with information on the visiting club’s form and outlook, before Four to Watch profiles key players from the opposition ranks.
+There are also notes on previous meetings between Albion and their opponents, along with a profile of a player who has represented both clubs.
+Perhaps the most useful feature is The Opposing View, which offers the perspective of a contributor following the visiting side.

 Burnley (v Liverpool 14/09/25)